Hydro-Québec's electricity transmission system: Physical damage

 Five to six days of freezing rain and precipitation crippled the Hydro-Québec power grid in the Montreal and South Shore regions.
 In an area 100 by 250 km, some 116 transmission lines were out of commission, including several major 735 kV power lines and the Quebec–New England HVDC ±450 kV line.

-Through successive waves of freezing precipitation, more than 75 mm of radial ice accumulated on the electrical conductors and the pylons themselves.
+Through successive waves of freezing precipitation, more than 75 mm of radial ice accumulated on the electrical conductors and the towers themselves.
 This ice coating adds an additional weight of 15 to 20 kilograms per metre of conductor (10 to 20 lb/ft).
 Even though the electrical wires can withstand this extra weight, when combined with the effects of wind and precipitation, these conductors may break and fall.
-The pylons, designed to withstand only 45 mm of ice accretion, buckled and collapsed into twisted heaps of mangled steel.
-Cascading failures occurred on several transmission lines, where the collapse of one or more towers left a row of fallen pylons.
+The towers, designed to withstand only 45 mm of ice accretion, buckled and collapsed into twisted heaps of mangled steel.
+Cascading failures occurred on several transmission lines, where the collapse of one or more towers left a row of fallen towers.

-Of all the pylons damaged, some 150 were pylons supporting 735 kV lines, and 200 towers carrying 315 kV, 230 kV, or 120 kV power lines collapsed as well.
+Of all the towers damaged, some 150 were towers supporting 735 kV lines, and 200 towers carrying 315 kV, 230 kV, or 120 kV power lines collapsed as well.
 In a region bounded by Montreal between Saint-Hyacinthe, Saint-Jean-sur-Richelieu and Granby, dubbed the "triangle of darkness", half of the overhead power grid was out of service.
 Quebec ordered myriad conductors, crossarms, and wire connections to repair the ones disabled by the storm in the electrical transmission and electric power distribution system.
-In all of Quebec, 24,000 poles, 4,000 transformers, and 1,000 electrical pylons were damaged or destroyed, more than 3000 km of downed electrical wires; this cost a total of C$800 million to repair.
+In all of Quebec, 24,000 poles, 4,000 transformers, and 1,000 electrical towers were damaged or destroyed, more than 3000 km of downed electrical wires; this cost a total of C$800 million to repair.